 Thread 12 was executing following query: SELECT intcol1,charcol1 FROM t1 -- paused. press any key to resume or (e) to explain --

-uses are both very boring, but using this with your production data will be much more interesting.
+This time, press e and mytop will show you the EXPLAIN results for that query.
+Unfortunately the queries and the tables mysqlslap uses are both very boring, but using this with your production data will be much more interesting.

-If you're running this in our lab, you can just skip to the bottom of the page and press Release the Lab Servers and leave the clean up to us.
+-- paused. press any key to resume --If you're running this in our lab, you can just skip to the bottom of the page and press Release the Lab Servers and leave the clean up to us.

-Press q to close mytop
+Press q to close mytop.

-Look up mysqlslap
+Look up mysqlslap's job number.

 mytop ~ $ jobs [1]+ Running mysqlslap --auto-generate-sql --concurrency=10 --number-of-queries=1000000 &